hgducharme/meatball/README.md

 # meatball

-This is a hobbyist's attempt at machine learning by creating a chess engine in C++17.
+This is a hobbyist's attempt at machine learning by creating a chess engine in C++.

 # Features